Bipolaronic high-temperature superconductivity: Introduction

 The quest for new pathways to high-temperature superconductivity from physically simple ideas has captivated researchers for decades.
-Conventional superconductivity is well understood within the standard framework of the Bardeen-Cooper-Schrieffer (BCS) theory, in which the exchange of phonons between electrons acts as a pairing glue to produce superconductivity with a $T_\mathrm{c}$ that is a small fraction of the phonon frequency $\Omega$ ($\hbar=1$).
-A great deal of experimental and theoretical work has focused on routes to high $T_\mathrm{c}$ based on unconventional superconductivity with non-$s$-wave pairing symmetry arising from electronic correlations~\cite{HighTcReview}.
-Pressure applied to a conventional BCS superconductor also offers a path to high $T_\mathrm{c}$ by stabilizing hydrides with very high phonon frequencies~\cite{HighPressure2}.
+Conventional superconductivity is well understood within the standard framework of the Bardeen-Cooper-Schrieffer (BCS) theory, in which the exchange of phonons between electrons acts as a pairing glue to produce superconductivity with a transition-temperature $T_\mathrm{c}$ that is a small fraction of the phonon frequency $\Omega$ ($\hbar=1$).
+In this framework, high $T_\mathrm{c}$ can arise in systems with very large phonon frequencies, and indeed the pressure-stabilized hydrides with very large phonon frequencies exhibit superconductivity at remarkably high temperatures~\cite{HighPressure1,HighPressure2}.
+A great deal of experimental and theoretical work has also focused on routes to high $T_\mathrm{c}$ based on unconventional superconductivity with non-$s$-wave pairing symmetry arising from electronic correlations~\cite{HighTcReview}.